 Here are some steps that project managers can take to effectively manage project risks:

-- Assess Risks: The following phase, when a risk has been identified, is to evaluate its potential consequences and the likelihood that it will really occur.
-Depending on the intricacy of the risk, either qualitative or quantitative analysis may be used.
+- Assess Risks: Once a risk has been identified, the next step is to assess the possible outcomes and the likelihood of it actually happening.
+The complexity of the risk will determine whether a qualitative or quantitative analysis is used.

-- Monitor and Control Risks: Managing risks requires constant attention.
-Risks can occur at any time during a project, so managers need to keep a close eye on them.
-Methods for doing so can include keeping tabs on risks, reporting on their progress, and modifying response methods as appropriate.
+- Monitor and Control Risks: Managing risks is an important task that requires ongoing attention.
+Risks can happen at any point in a project, so it’s crucial for managers to stay vigilant.
+They can do this by keeping track of risks, giving updates on their progress, and adjusting response strategies as needed.

 Measuring Project Success: Evaluating Results and Adjusting Course